Robo0483/My-Azure-Lab/README.md

 SSH into the control node and follow the steps below:

-- Copy the yml file (install-elk.yml) to /etc/ansible directory.
+- Copy the yml file `install-elk.yml` to `etc/ansible`.
 - Update the hosts file to include the (Elk) section and update in, in order to include all of the IPs in the network needed.
-- Run the playbook, and navigate to the following URL http://elk_server_ip:5601 in order to check that the installation worked as expected.
+- Run the playbook, and navigate to the following URL `http://elk_server_ip:5601` in order to check that the installation worked as expected.